 Form W-4 to their source of salary, which issues them a

 Form W-2 each year.
-The annual salary for pastors/administrators and associates holding a full-time official assignment is published annually in the first quarter of the year and becomes effective July 1.
-An associate pastor who has served in full-time ministry in the archdiocese for 20 years receives a pastor's salary.126.96.36.199 Stipends and Payments "In Lieu of Stipends" in the ArchdioceseOfferings of the faithful given to clergy on the occasion of liturgical acts of worship, and by which the celebrant agrees to make the donor's intention his own in the act of worship, such as Masses, baptisms, weddings, and funerals, are intended to recognize the special role of the priest in these acts of worship and reflect the special relationship that the priest and the liturgical ceremony have to the sacrifice of Jesus in saving souls.
+The annual salary for pastors/administrators, associates, and priests serving at the ACC or in special ministries, who hold a full-time official assignment, is published annually in the first quarter of the year and becomes effective July 1.
+An associate pastor who has served in full-time ministry in the archdiocese for 20 years receives a pastor's salary.22.214.171.124 Stipends and Payments "In Lieu of Stipends" in the ArchdioceseOfferings of the faithful given to clergy on the occasion of liturgical acts of worship, and by which the celebrant agrees to make the donor's intention his own in the act of worship, such as Masses, baptisms, weddings, quinceañeras (with Mass) and funerals, are intended to recognize the special role of the priest in these acts of worship and reflect the special relationship that the priest and the liturgical ceremony have to the sacrifice of Jesus in saving souls.
 Therefore, these offerings, often referred to as stipends, are not intended to be simply a contribution to salary compensation.
 A priest is expected to understand that these offerings are one of the ways in which a priest continues Christ's redemptive work and concern for the poor and needy.
 In the words of St. Paul, "Now I rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in the afflictions of Christ on behalf of his body, which is the church, of which I am a minister in accordance with God's stewardship given to me to bring to completion for you the word of God" (Col 1:24–25).

 "In Lieu of Stipend" Provisions for the Archdiocese of Los AngelesIn the Archdiocese of Los Angeles, priests with full-time assignments receive salary and benefits and are given the choice of accepting individual Mass stipends or receiving $3,500 per year "in lieu of stipends."
 The amount is paid by the